-Applicants must be a U.S. citizen, possess a U.S. Permanent Resident Visa (Green Card), or have been granted political asylum or refugee status to be eligible for admission.
+Applicants must be a U.S. citizen, possess a U.S. Permanent Resident Visa (Green Card), have been granted political asylum or refugee status to be eligible for admission, or be eligible for an International Student Visa.
 Proof of eligibility is required for non-U.S. citizens.
 Additionally, pursuant to Tennessee Public Chapter No. 1061-SB No. 1325 known as the Tennessee Eligibility Verification for Entitlements Act (TEVA) applicants claiming U.S. citizenship status may be required to provide proof upon matriculation.